syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 A group is a collection of items that belong to a specific category.
 When grouping is applied, the data is organized into different groups based on key values.
 Each group is identified by its [Key](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.Extensions.GroupResult.html#Syncfusion_DataSource_Extensions_GroupResult_Key), which allows you to access the underlying data in the group.

-To get start quickly with .NET MAUI ListView Grouping, you can check on this video:
+To get start quickly with grouping in .NET MAUI ListView, you can check on this video:
-<style>#MAUIListViewGroupingVideoTutorial{width : 90% !important; height: 400px !important }</style> <iframe id='MAUIListViewGroupingVideoTutorial' src='https://www.youtube.com/watch?v=EzjBHeIPPw4'></iframe>
+<style>#MAUIListViewGroupingVideoTutorial{width : 90% !important; height: 400px !important }</style> <iframe id='MAUIListViewGroupingVideoTutorial' src='https://www.youtube.com/embed/EzjBHeIPPw4'></iframe>

 N> When the ItemsSource is changed for a ListView, [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_GroupDescriptors) will be cleared by default.
 If you want to retain grouping in the listview, you need to add `DataSource.GroupDescriptors` again after changing the ItemsSource.